jbr-abo/Level-03-Analytics-with-Python-II/README.md

 • communicate and interpret the results of the analyses

-NB: Each assignment has several tasks.
+### NB: Each assignment has several tasks.
+And, assignment 02 is done in several parts.
 However, the assignment questions are given as PDF format.